Princess Arete: Plot

 As Arete sits in her new lonely surroundings, she slowly becomes friends with the one sympathetic person in Boax's castle – a villager named Ample.
 Ample explains to Arete that Boax has arranged with the nearby town that he will provide them with water for their fields so long as they feed him.
 Despite this arrangement, Ample reveals that she has begun digging her own well and that soon she will be free from dependence on Boax's magic.
 Encouraged by Ample to make a story, Arete at last breaks the enchantment Boax had placed on her and regains her old spirits.
-Soon after she is released by Boax, who still believes her to be enchanted, and sends on a magical quest of her own to bring back a ruby from a golden eagle in the mountains to the north.
+Soon after, she is released by Boax, who still believes her to be enchanted, and sends her on a magical quest of her own to bring back a ruby from a golden eagle in the mountains to the north.
 Returning in secret to Boax's castle, Arete instead discovers the source of Boax's magical ability to create water for the town.
 In trying to recover the source of the water, Arete is discovered by Boax who, in a fit of despondency, destroys his own castle and releases water into the land.
 It is revealed that he is not really a great wizard and can only use the limited power he had learned as a child before his people were wiped out.
 As he runs to escape the water, his gem that gives him eternal life is lost, taking his eternal life, showing that the prophecy was indeed true.

 With the town's health restored, Arete is free to leave so she decides to first visit the golden eagle in the mountains to finally see it.
 She then goes abroad to be amongst the people of the Earth and to use her hands to make a life.
 The movie ends with Boax looking at his own hands thinking of Arete's words about the magic in peoples' hearts.